Aliijjn/libft/README.md

 # libft
-A library containing some basic functions from the C standard library and more! (i.e. ft_calloc, ft_memset, ft_split)
+A library containing some basic functions from the C standard library and more!
+The library contains about 25 functions, which can be used for:
+- string manipulation (strlcat, strjoin, strtrim, strlcpy, strdup, strnstr)
+- memory management (calloc, memcmp, memcpy, memmove, memset)
+- conversion (itoa, atoi)
+- writing to the STDOUT (putstr, putnbr)